Reed-Carter/Programming-Language-Selector/README.md

 * CSS
 * JS
 * GitHub
-* Bootstrap

 ## Description

-This is a website to help people interested in coding decide which coding language they should learn first.
-Project details can be found here: https://github.com/Reed-Carter/Programming-Language-Selector
+This is a translator that will translate any text into Pig Latin.
+A complete repository can be found here: https://github.com/Reed-Carter/Pig-Latin.git.

 ## Setup/Installation Requirements

 * Clone this repository to your desktop
 * Navigate to the top level directory
 * Open index.html in your browser

 ## Known Bugs